codess-aus/pycon-thailand/docs/index.md

 ## 📚 Chapters

-- [Imposter Syndrome](imposter-syndrome.md) - Understanding the doubts we all face
+- [Imposter Syndrome](imposter-syndrome.md) - That voice inside your head that holds you back from opportunity is not your friend!
 - [The Expert](the-expert.md) - You don't need to know everything
 - [The Perfectionist](the-perfectionist.md) - Progress over perfection
 - [The Superperson](the-superperson.md) - Balance is key